RBI Guidelines on AePS Simplified: What Users and Merchants Need to Know About Compliance

 Step 1: Visit an authorised AePS banking correspondent or agent with a micro-ATM device.

-Step 2: Tell the agent you wish to perform a cash withdrawal and state your bank name and Aadhaar number.
+Step 2: Inform the agent of your intent to perform a cash withdrawal and state your bank name and Aadhaar number.

 Step 3: The agent will enter your details into the micro-ATM, and you will then place your finger on the biometric scanner for authentication.